 Annual fee: $0

-Earn rate: 1.75% cash back on eligible gas, groceries and shopping (including Costco)
+Earn rate: 1.5% cash back on everyday purchases (including Costco)

 Additional perks: $25 welcome bonus when you make your first purchase within 3 months; airport lounge access; travel, medical and rental insurance; purchase protection